 Local building officials are prohibited from issuing building permits for lots in an illegal subdivision.
-30-A M.R.S.A. § 4406(1)(C) (2011).
-(Amended by P.L.
-2007, ch.
-699, § 24, effective July 18, 2008, to replace "building inspector" with "building official") Question: What if a permit application is submitted after the creation of an illegal subdivision for a building which will be situated on the first lot created?
+30-A M.R.S.A. § 4406(1)(C).
+(Amended by PL 2007, c.
+699, § 24, effective 7/18/08, to replace "building inspector" with "building official") Question: What if a permit application is submitted after the creation of an illegal subdivision for a building which will be situated on the first lot created?
 It is arguable that the permit can be issued because the lot in question wasn't part of a subdivision when it was created.
-It also could be argued that, since the permit wasn't sought until after the lot became part of an illegal subdivision by virtue of subsequent conveyances, the permit cannot be granted until the subdivision violation is corrected.
+It could also be argued that, since the permit wasn't sought until after the lot became part of an illegal subdivision by virtue of subsequent conveyances, the permit cannot be granted until the subdivision violation is corrected.

-For a statute validating certain subdivision plans recorded prior to January 1, 1970 which were approved by the wrong municipal board or which did not bear a notation regarding approval, see 33 M.R.S.A. § 353-B(1999).
+For a statute validating certain subdivision plans recorded prior to January 1, 1970 which were approved by the wrong municipal board or which did not bear a notation regarding approval, see 33 M.R.S.A. § 353-B.